 Phone: (213) 763-7098

-The Extended Opportunity Programs and Service (EOPS) is a state funded program, which provides support services to eligible students attending Los Angeles Trade Technical College.
+Los Angeles Trade Technical College’s Extended Opportunity Programs and Service (EOPS) is the largest EOPS program in the State of California.
+This is a state funded program, which provides support services to eligible students attending Los Angeles Trade Technical College.
 The program’s aim is to serve and encourage students to continue their education in the community college level.
 The specific responsibility of EOPS is to develop and provide programs, services, techniques and activities that support students in addition to the ones received through traditional college program.

 Extended Opportunity Programs and Services (EOPS) is a college success, counseling support program for low income and educationally disadvantaged students.
 EOPS students receive assistance and support with their college education.
 Special attention is given to identify, plan, develop and achieve the academic, career and personal goals of our students.

 EOPS believes in diversity and exposing students to different cultures and backgrounds from around the world.
 Within the EOPS office, out of 27 faculty and staff, there are over 19 different cultures celebrated (American, African American, African-Congo, Afghanistan, Armenian, Chinese, Creole, Guatemalan, El Salvadorian , European, Filipino, Honduras, Indian, Japanese, Mexican, Russian, Thai, Vietnamese and individuals mixed with multicultural backgrounds).
 Therefore, over 14 languages are spoken.